The Aqua, Santa Ana, CA

 The Aqua will serve the special needs of individuals living with chronic homelessness including mental and physical disabilities.
 There will be property managers, case managers and community service providers available on-site offering services, classes, and programming for the tenants.
 Its location is ideally situated among over two dozen public, social and health service providers, most within a ten-minute walk of the Aqua community.
 Access to public transit on 17th Street and the nearby Main Street, will further connect these future residents to the services that can help them seek stability and wellness in their lives.

 Along the western portion of the property will be a variety of outdoors community spaces each designed to serve the different emotional and social needs of the residents.
 The community building will host various amenities including shared dining and living rooms and spaces for physical and mental exercise.
 Atop the podium deck is a community deck that can be used for social gatherings or organized activities like yoga.
-To the northwest portion of the site is a lawn area for sports and other leisure activities as well as a walking path and barbeque area.
+To the northwest portion of the site is a lawn area for sports and other leisure activities as well as organic community garden beds, and barbeque area.

 The development will be configured as a series of three buildings, two consisting of mostly dwelling units and the third hosting community amenities, on-site management and spaces for service providers.
-These interlocking bar-buildings will be connected by a series of open walkways, engaging staircases and elevators where necessary.
+These interlocking bar-buildings will be connected by a series of open walkways, engaging staircases and an elevator.
 The open walkways and staircases are designed to maximize residents’ access to natural light and air while maintaining strong visual connections throughout the community.
-The landscape will balance the desire for a lush environment with the local semi-arid climate using drought tolerant and California native plants..
+The landscape will balance the desire for a lush environment with the local semi-arid climate using drought tolerant and California native plants.

 Number of Units: 57